-You can find out more about creating an ideal workspace in your home here – and, once you’ve got some practice in, you might want to consider even making your own workbench.
+You can find out more about creating an ideal workspace in your home here – and, once you’ve got some practise in, you might want to consider making your own workbench.
 As the video below shows, it’s actually a relatively straightforward project.

 4. Get comfortable using your tools

-So you’ve bought your tools, set up your workstation… now it’s time to start experimenting and practising some techniques using your tools.
+So you’ve bought your tools set up your workstation… now it’s time to start experimenting and practising some techniques using your tools.
 Some carpentry beginners feel nervous about using sharp or heavy tools – not to mention power tools – which can hold you back.
-Ironically, it can also be more dangerous using tools nervously – than with confidence.
+Ironically, it can also be more dangerous using tools nervously, as opposed to confidently.